Code-Institute-Submissions/bitcoin-front-end-project/README.md

 •	The testing was a lot more intense and scrutinised than the first milestone project because there was more variables to work with that all had to work in sync together for the code to run properly.

+•     I decided to use a scroll for the graphs on mobile as shrinking down the graph to a very small size would look unattractive on mobile

 Main Content